peteroupc/html3dutil/doc/tutorial-colors.md

 <a id=What_Do_Some_Colors_Look_Like></a>
 ## What Do Some Colors Look Like?

 Here is a list of useful colors sorted by hue or color tone.
-This particular list was historically called the "Web safe" colors, which were chosen "specifically because they matched the palettes selected by the then leading browser applications" for 256-color displays (according to [Wikipedia](http://en.wikipedia.org/wiki/Web_colors)), but this list is still useful because it's short yet gives you a variety of appropriate colors for most purposes.
+This particular list was historically called the "Web safe" colors, which were chosen "specifically because they matched the palettes selected by various browser applications" for 256-color displays (according to [Wikipedia](http://en.wikipedia.org/wiki/Web_colors)), but this list is still useful because it's short yet gives you a variety of appropriate colors for most purposes.

 ![A list of the "Web-safe colors".
 Each entry consists of a color swatch and the corresponding HTML name.](websafe.svg)